Economic Opportunities Program

 - 82% of PowerPathway graduates hired into PG&E or the utility industry

 - 60% of PowerPathway participants are from under-represented communities

 - 98% retention rate after 6 months of employment at PG&E

-PG&E has focused recruitment for PowerPathway in underserved communities and among military veterans across its service territory, helping to strengthen job prospects for community members and ensuring workers have a connection to the communities they serve.
-From 2008 to 2012, PowerPathway has trained 340 students through 14 Bridge to Utility Worker programs, including 180 military veterans.
-Of those trained through Q1 2012, over 71% have been hired into industry-related positions, with a majority of those at PG&E. Given the success of PowerPathway, its programs will scale by over 250% to graduate over 250 students in 2013.
+PG&E has increasingly focused recruitment for PowerPathway among military veterans across its service territory, helping to strengthen job prospects for community members and ensuring workers have a connection to the communities they serve.
+From 2008 to 2014, PowerPathway has trained 520 students through 21 training programs, including 311 military veterans.
+Of those trained through 2014, over 82% have been hired into industry-related positions, with half of those at PG&E.

 For more information about how your company can partner with community colleges and Skills for America's Future, contact email@example.com